-B. Special Meetings - The President or a majority of the Board shall be allowed to call a Special Council Meeting as needed.
+B. Special Meetings - The Executive Committee or a majority of the Board shall be allowed to call a Special Council Meeting as needed.

-Section 2: Agenda Setting -

-The Executive Committee shall set the agenda each Council meeting, in the absence of an Executive Committee Meeting the agenda may be set by individual members of the Executive Committee in the following line of succession: President, 1st VP, 2nd VP, Treasurer, or the Secretary.
+Section 2: Agenda Setting - The Executive Committee shall set the agenda each Council meeting, allowing for input from other Board Members and Stakeholders.
+In the absence of an Executive Committee Meeting the agenda may be set by individual members of the Executive Committee in the following line of succession: President, First Vice President, Second Vice President, Treasurer, or the Secretary.